 Applying for a Passport at the Post Offices

-If you need to get a passport you can complete this process at your local U.S. post office.
-Keep in mind that the process for getting the post office passport will vary depending on the location of the post office.
+If you need to get a passport, you can complete this process at your local U.S. post office.
+Keep in mind that the process of getting the post office passport will vary depending on the location of the post office.
 However, in general, here are the instructions needed to get a passport at most US postal offices.

 For example, if the location only offers stamp booklets only, rather than ID cards, the tool will let you know this.